softwaresaved/recipy-test/Deployment.md

 np.savetxt("file-import.csv", data, delimiter=",")
 ```

-The following script was used to check recipy's wrapper's for Python's `open` command:
+The following script was used to check recipy's wrappers for Python's `open` command:

 `check-recipy-open.py`: